 Since they're so beloved in skin care, you may be wondering: Can you use niacinamide and vitamin C together?
 Or are the two formulas more like frenemies—seemingly tolerable but way too competitive to ever have a meaningful relationship?
 Ahead, experts weigh in.

-- Plays a vital role in collagen production: Vitamin C doesn't just stimulate collagen production; it stabilizes the collagen you already have, leading to overall wrinkle reduction.
+- Plays a vital role in collagen production: Vitamin C doesn't just stimulate collagen production; it stabilizes the collagen1 you already have, leading to overall wrinkle reduction.
 Take it from board-certified dermatologist Julia T. Hunter, M.D., founder of Wholistic Dermatology in Beverly Hills: "If you don't have vitamin C, your collagen can't cross-link to lift and tighten skin," she tells us about the ingredient.

-- Helps fight oxidative stress: Because vitamin C is a potent antioxidant, it can fend off free radicals and support a balanced inflammatory response in the skin; research has even shown it can help against UV-induced photodamage.
+- Helps fight oxidative stress: Because vitamin C is a potent antioxidant, it can fend off free radicals and support a balanced inflammatory response in the skin; research has even shown it can help against UV-induced photodamage3.

 See here for our full list of benefits.